pmisteliac/devenv/README.md

 ## Requirements

+### JDK 8

-To run Gradle, a Java Development Kit (JDK) of version 8 or higher is needed.
+To run Gradle and build this repository, a Java Development Kit (JDK) of version 8 is needed.
+Higher versions of the JDK (9+) are currently not supported, as not all our Java code is compatible with Java 9+ yet.

+We recommend to [install JDK8 from AdoptOpenJDK](https://adoptopenjdk.net/), or your favourite package manager (e.g., `brew install adoptopenjdk8` on macOS).

+### Gradle

 Gradle does not need to be installed, as this repository includes a Gradle wrapper script which automatically downloads Gradle.

+If you do not want to use the Gradle wrapper, Gradle version 5.6.4 (exactly) is needed.
+Gradle 6 is currently not supported, as not all our plugins are compatible with it yet.
+We recommend to install Gradle 5.6.4 using the [SDKMAN!](https://sdkman.io/) package manager with `sdk install gradle 5.6.4`.

 ## Updating repositories